-Concurrent Session and Poster presentation proposals are being solicited which highlight successful risk management education programming and its impacts.
+Concurrent Session and Poster presentation proposals are being solicited which highlight successful and innovative risk management education programming and its impacts.
 Abstract submission is encouraged from any public or private entity involved in risk management education for agricultural producers, regardless of whether the project was funded through a regional ERME Center.
-Presentations should be geared toward educators (rather than producers) and should demonstrate impacts as a result of the educational efforts.
+Presentations should be geared toward educators (rather than producers) and should identify impacts achieved as a result of the educational efforts.
 Abstracts that include research, as a major emphasis, will not likely be considered for this conference.

 Topics for Proposals

 Concurrent Session and Poster exhibit topics may include programming related to any of the five areas of risk addressed by agricultural RME including: financial, production, marketing, legal and human.